Huntsville, Alabama Child Custody Lawyer

 If any of these possibilities describe you, our Huntsville, Alabama team of child custody lawyers can help.
 Reach out to us today.

-A Huntsville, Alabama Child Custody Lawyer Can Help With Residence, Decision-Making Authority, Relocation, and Shared Parenting and Visitation
+A Huntsville, Alabama Child Custody Lawyer Can Help With Residence, Desicion-making Authority, Relocation, Shared Parenting & Visitation

 In Alabama, courts generally award joint legal custody to divorcing parents.
 That means both parents will have a say in major decisions regarding religion, education, and medical decisions, among others.
 However, if a parent has exhibited poor decision-making where the child is concerned in the past, the court may award one parent sole decision-making authority.